wlerin/feralfilehosting/Feral Wiki/Software/Generic Software Installation Guide/readme.md

 When we add a location to the `PATH` in Linux it basically tells the SSH terminal to include this location when it looks for the binaries to execute.
 If a location is not in the `PATH` you would be required to use a full path to that program in order to execute it in your terminal.
 This method is used for simplicity.
 All files are installed to the `~/programs` folder and generally maintain a standardised directory structure.

-This FAQ will use the same directory structure for any examples used, though once you understand the process you can install application where ever you want.
+This FAQ will use the same directory structure for any examples used, though once you understand the process you can install applications where ever you want.

 Alternative Software locations:
 ---